Bridging Loans Explained

 Then here they could contact a bridging loan company to advance the balance of the purchase so it is done in line with the 28 day terms of the auction house.

 Refurbishment Loans Explained

-Refurbishment loans are a form of short-term financing given to property investors & landlords looking to upgrade a tired residential or mixed use property before renting it out to tenants.
+Property refurbishment loans are a form of short-term financing given to property investors & landlords looking to upgrade a tired residential or mixed use property before renting it out to tenants.

-Much smaller than that of developmental loans, refurb finance is either deemed a ‘light’ or ‘heavy’ refurb & bridging loan companies most commonly structure them to provide the required funds in two installments for the borrower.
+Much smaller than that of developmental loans, refurb finance is either deemed a ‘light’ or ‘heavy’ refurb & bridging loan companies most commonly structure them to provide the required funds in two instalments for the borrower.

 Light refurbishments include changes such as new bathrooms, kitchens, new windows, rewiring or redecorating whereas heavy refurbishment refers to changes to a property structurally (perhaps knocking down a wall) which will also require the involvement of planning permission & building regulation.

 The lender will issue an initial advance based on a percentage of the price the property was purchased for with the balance released post works & re-inspection.
 The full loan amount is determined by the project value of the improved property once the renovation has been completed.

 For example if an investor buys a property for £200,000 & intends on spending a further £50,000 refurbishing it to increase its value to £300,000, the lender will agree to a sum of £210,000 (70% of the property’s end value).

 Initially the investor will receive £140,000 (70% of purchase price) & the other £70,000 will be advanced to the borrower once the work has been completed & inspected providing a nice lump sum of £30,000 profit.